yoshioterada/Secure-OpenAI-Java-App-on-Azure-Container-Apps/README.md

   --sku-name "GlobalStandard"
 ```

 ### 2.4.
-Create a User-Managed Identity
+Create a User Managed Identity

-Now that the Azure OpenAI instance is set up, the next step is to create a User-Managed Identity.
-Use the `az identity create` command:
+Now that the Azure OpenAI instance is set up, the next step is to create a User Managed Identity.
+Use the `az identity create` command.

 ```azurecli
 az identity create -g $RESOURCE_GROUP -n $USER_MANAGED_IDENTITY_NAME
 ```

-Once the User-Managed Identity is created, retrieve the necessary information for later command execution and Java program usage, and assign it to environment variables.
+Once the User Managed Identity is created, retrieve the necessary information for future command execution and Java program usage, and assign it to the environment variables.

 ```bash
 export USER_MANAGED_ID_CLIENT_ID=$(az identity list \